slevitt3/my-semester-projects/README.md

 - user can pick any 2 numbers and solve their math problems.
 - a very user friendly and simple calculator
 - you can, multiplication, division, addition, and subtraction is possible

+- ### Project 6: Slot Machine
+**Summary**: This program enables users to spin the slots in an attempt to match three symbols in a row to win.
+**Key Features**:
+  - fun, interactive game, and user-friendly
+  - Uses different symbols and numbers in each slot
+  - The user can play multiple rounds to try and win the slot machine!

+- ### Project 7: Create Project
+**Summary**: This program allows users to view the Starbucks menu and get assistance on what to order.
+**Key Features**:
+  - The user can choose between temperature and the type of drink
+  - The computer returns a list of options from the two inputs that the user selects
+  - Many options and a variety of drinks for the user to choose from!